-2024 · WHAT ISSUES SHOULD I CONSIDER WHEN HARVESTING CAPITAL LOSSES?
+2025 · WHAT ISSUES SHOULD I CONSIDER WHEN HARVESTING CAPITAL LOSSES?

-GENERAL ISSUES YES NO TAX ISSUES (CONTINUED) Do you need to review your portfolio's asset allocation and your risk tolerance prior to doing any tax-loss harvesting?
+GENERAL ISSUES YES NO TAX ISSUES (COI Do you need to review your portfolio's asset allocation and your risk tolerance prior to doing any tax-loss harvesting?
 If so, consider coordinating tax-loss harvesting with any needed rebalancing to your portfolio's target asset allocation.
 Harvesting losses may enable you to optimally rebalance your portfolio at a reduced tax cost by offsetting gains from reducing concentrated or overweighted positions.
 Do you currently have realized gains or losses (or existing losses being carried forward from previous years)?
 If so, consider whether this impacts your tax-loss harvesting strategy.
-In the near future, are you planning to sell an asset (e.g., a home or business) that will be subject to capital gains?
+Be mindful of an property sale, dis jeopardize your to savings?
+If so, co harvesting losses savings for future decrease distribution amount of tax do In the near future, are you planning to sell an asset (e.g., a home or business) that will be subject to capital gains?
 If so, consider coordinating your sale with any opportunities you may have to harvest losses.
 If selling a home, be mindful of any capital gain exclusions (e.g., meeting the 2-of-5-years rule) and whether it applies to your situation.
-Be mindful of any pending and/or un property sale, distributions from mut jeopardize your tax goals.
-Do you need to review how you plasavings?
-If so, consider the amount of harvesting losses, and review ways your savings for future growth (e.g., make decrease distributions in your portfol amount of tax dollars saved).
-Do you need to review any state-say your tax-loss harvesting strategy?
-Many states have limits on (or disal carry forward harvested losses into Furthermore, capital gains are often the state level and may not be subjut treatment that other sources of inconstance.
-TAX ISSUES YES NO states (e.g., Social Security not taxa not taxable up to a certain threshol Be mindful of whether you live in a Are you in the 0% capital gains tax bracket?
-If so, consider realizing capital gains (to the extent that your income remains within the 0% bracket) rather than harvesting losses. community property state and und nuances of harvesting losses and/o apply to your situation (e.g., 50% st step-up in basis at death, step-dow Do you anticipate your tax rate to change in the future?
-If so, consider how tax-loss harvesting effectively defers capital gains tax by decreasing your cost basis today.
-If your tax rate increases in the future, harvesting losses could cause you to pay more for those deferred taxes than if you paid them today.
-Additionally, extra income from selling the security in the future could itself push you into a higher tax bracket.
-LONG-TERM ISSUES Do you ultimately plan to donate y If so, consider harvesting any availabl your basis will have no effect on your Do you need to review whether harvesting losses may complement other tax planning goals you have?
-If so, consider whether harvesting losses may enable you to keep your income low enough for any AGI/MAGI-sensitive tax planning strategies relevant security to charity in the future.
-If harvesting losses creates a carry return, are you concerned that you you are able to use during your life capital losses that are not used up by
+Do you need to your tax-loss ha ■ Many states ha carry forward h Furthermore, o the state level treatment that states (e.g., Soo not taxable up TAX ISSUES YES NO ■ Be mindful of v community pro Are you in the 0% capital gains tax bracket?
+If so, consider realizing capital gains (to the extent that your income remains nuances of har apply to your s within the 0% bracket) rather than harvesting losses. step-up in basi

 TAX ISSUES (CONTINUED) YES NO Be mindful of any pending and/or unanticipated capital gains (e.g., property sale, distributions from mutual funds, etc.) that may jeopardize your tax goals.
 Do you need to review how you plan to reinvest your tax savings?
 If so, consider the amount of tax dollars you saved from harvesting losses, and review ways you could "reinvest" those tax savings for future growth (e.g., make an additional contribution or decrease distributions in your portfolio equivalent or similar to the amount of tax dollars saved).
 Do you need to review any state-specific rules that may affect your tax-loss harvesting strategy?
 If so, consider the following: Many states have limits on (or disallow entirely) the ability to carry forward harvested losses into future tax years.
 Furthermore, capital gains are often taxed as ordinary income at the state level and may not be subject to the same beneficial tax treatment that other sources of income might within certain states (e.g., Social Security not taxable, retirement withdrawals not taxable up to a certain threshold, etc.).
 Be mindful of whether you live in a separate property or community property state and understand the subsequent tax nuances of harvesting losses and/or gifting securities that may apply to your situation (e.g., 50% step-up in basis versus 100% step-up in basis at death, step-down in basis issues, etc.).
 LONG-TERM ISSUES YES NO Do you ultimately plan to donate your security to charity?
 If so, consider harvesting any available losses now, as decreasing your basis will have no effect on your taxation if you donate your security to charity in the future.
-If harvesting losses creates a carryover loss on your tax return, are you concerned that you will have more losses than you are able to use during your lifetime?
-If so, consider any capital losses that are not used up by the year of death may be permanently lost. (continue on next page)

-2024 · WHAT ISSUES SHOULD I CONSIDER WHEN HARVESTING CAPITAL LOSSES?
+2025 · WHAT ISSUES SHOULD I CONSIDER WHEN HARVESTING CAPITAL LOSSES?